fedegr0x/whcnc/README.md

 * If you put some small number of T1 units in a march they appear to die first.
 Instead of your valuable Bloodletters.

 ## Aliance tactics
-* Always have at least one shield
+* Always have at least 1 shield
-* Always have at least two teleports
+* Always have at least 2 teleports
 * Use the rest of your coins to get 3hr speed ups.
 Use those upgrade on your Keep preferably (it is the bottle neck upgrade process usually).

 ## Champion